 Extensive documentation for maintaining the commons and irrigation is imperative for future reference.
-Much information is held informally by individuals like Scott Towslee, Ike Muro and Ray Goff.
-VGC needs a concerted effort to document the common area maintenance that these people have in their memories and/or in miscellaneous personal notes.
-The specific need is to capture in writing and store on the VGC website the maintenance steps they are doing, including critical contractor contact information.
-It is critical that future VGC volunteers (or a professional management company in the future) have access to this information to perform maintenance efficiently in the future when our current volunteers and Ike are no longer available to us.
+Much information is held informally by individuals like-Scott Towslee, Ray Goff, John Jaso, Dick Cook and Jack Gisler and others including our landscape maintenance contractor, Tree Amigos Landscaping.
+VGC needs a concerted effort to document the common area maintenance that these people have in their memories and/or in miscellaneous personal notes, and John Jaso has undertaken that documentation effort.
+The specific need is to capture in writing and store on the VGC website the maintenance steps that are underway, including critical contractor contact information.
+It is critical that future VGC volunteers (or a professional management company in the future) have access to this information to perform maintenance efficiently when our current volunteers and The Tree Amigos Landscaping are no longer available to us.

 Volunteer help that maintains and manages the common areas is fragile and sometimes inadequate.
-VGC has capitalized on volunteer assistance to help the neighborhood reduce the need for HOA assessment increases, and to build a sense of "community".
+VGC has capitalized on volunteer assistance to help the neighborhood reduce the need for HOA assessment increases to pay for outside contractors and to build a sense of "community".